5. Take Heed unto Thyself

 Taking Care of Ourselves

 One important aspect of our healing is to take time to find balance and to take care of ourselves.
 If we are not careful, we can allow our loved ones’ choices and related issues to consume us or cause us to neglect our own well-being.
 The Lord asks us to be “temperate in all things” (Alma 7:23) and to not “run faster than [we have] strength” (Mosiah 4:27).
 It is important to make sure that our own needs are met.
 This will allow us to better support our loved ones and others around us.
 Sister Neill F. Marriot taught: “We build the kingdom when we nurture others.
 However, the first child of God we must build up in the restored gospel is ourselves” (“What Shall We Do?”
 Ensign or Liahona, May 2016, 10).

 What specific actions will you take to care for yourself physically, emotionally, and spiritually?

 How can caring for yourself better enable you to help your loved one?

 Learning about compulsive behaviors can help us better understand our loved ones’ choices.
 The Lord has counseled, “Seek ye out of the best books words of wisdom; seek learning, even by study and also by faith” (D&C 88:118).
-There is much good information available, as well as what we can do to help ourselves and our loved ones.
+There is much good information available about what we can do to help ourselves and our loved ones.
 One way to find answers is to listen to others’ experiences, which can help us feel validated and not so alone.
 There are also many gospel-related resources that can be helpful, including scriptures, words of the prophets and other Church leaders, the Addiction Recovery Program (addictionrecovery.lds.org), the Overcoming Pornography website (overcomingpornography.org), articles on LDS.org, BYU Campus Education Week lectures, and many other materials.
 Knowing what to expect in a situation involving compulsive behaviors can empower us to better help ourselves and our loved ones.

 How has seeking a better understanding helped you?

 As you study the resources listed below, prayerfully consider how you can apply the principles they teach.